oneapi-src/level-zero-spec/core/PROG.md

 ## Execution

 ### Function Group Size
-The group size for a function can be set using xeFunctionSetGroupSize.
+The group size for a function can be set using ::xeFunctionSetGroupSize.
 If a group size is not set prior to encoding a dispatch function into a command list then a default will be chosen.
 The group size can updated over a series of encode dispatch operations.
 The driver will copy the group size information when encoding the dispatch function into the command list.